 We performed a comparison between Veeam Backup & Replication and VMware Cloud Disaster Recovery based on real PeerSpot user reviews.

-Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."In terms of most valuable features, we are mostly using the Cloud Connect feature.
-It is flexible because you can use it on-prem and on cloud."
+Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Very flexible, all-in-one solution."

 "Technical support is very proactive and helpful."